RockefellerArchiveCenter/docs-guide/add-content.md

 ###  \_config.yml

+This configuration file includes:
+* Whether the documentation will be public or private.
+Designate this using `public: true` or `public: false`.
+* Documentation title.
+The title should match the title in `index.md`.
+* Associated tags
-Create a file called `_config.yml`.
-This configuration file includes whether the documentation will be public or private, title, associated tags, and pages information that is used to create the side navigation table of contents for each set of documentation.
+* Pages information that is used to create the side navigation table of contents for each set of documentation.

 For guidance and an example of how to fill this out, see the ["Documentation Repository Configuration"](https://github.com/RockefellerArchiveCenter/docs-build#documentation-repository-configuration) section of the docs-build README.

-* The title in the config file should match the title in `index.md`, for example “Collection Policy” or “Guide to Processing Collections”.
-* Designate the documentation as private using `public: false` until it has been approved for public access by the Director of Archives and President.

 ### publish_sns.yml
 In order to deliver update notifications to Amazon SNS (which will trigger a build of the site), a [GitHub Actions](https://github.com/RockefellerArchiveCenter/docs-build#github-action-configuration) file named `publish_sns.yml` needs to be created in the `.github/workflows/` directory.
 The template repository already includes this file.